Fusion adaptive resonance theory

-Fusion adaptive resonance theory (fusion ART) is a generalization of self-organizing neural networks known as the original Adaptive Resonance Theory models for learning recognition categories (or cognitive codes) across multiple pattern channels.
+Fusion adaptive resonance theory (fusion ART) is a generalization of self-organizing neural networks known as the original Adaptive Resonance Theory models for learning recognition categories across multiple pattern channels.
 There is a separate stream of work on fusion ARTMAP, that extends fuzzy ARTMAP consisting of two fuzzy ART modules connected by an inter-ART map field to an extended architecture consisting of multiple ART modules.

 Fusion ART unifies a number of neural model designs and supports a myriad of learning paradigms, notably unsupervised learning, supervised learning, reinforcement learning, multimodal learning, and sequence learning.
 In addition, various extensions have been developed for domain knowledge integration, memory representation, and modelling of high level cognition.

 Overview

 Fusion ART is a natural extension of the original adaptive resonance theory (ART) models developed by Stephen Grossberg and Gail A. Carpenter from a single pattern field to multiple pattern channels.
 Whereas the original ART models perform unsupervised learning of recognition nodes in response to incoming input patterns, fusion ART learns multi-channel mappings simultaneously across multi-modal pattern channels in an online and incremental manner.